camlough/game-platform-poc/README.md

     game_state: json
     room_id: varchar (short id representing websocket room)
     ```
-* user_game_record - a new record is created for each user when they start playing a game, keep record of their moves made, outcome, etc.
+* user_game_record - a new record is created for each user when they start playing a game, keep record of their peronal moves made, outcome, etc.
     ```
     id: uuid
     game_record_id: uuid (foriegn key relation to game_record)